+Unless the assault involves someone under 18, it is up to you to decide whether to report the offence to the police.
 If you do not wish to report to police, that is your right.
 You can always report the assault at a later date.
 There is no statute of limitations on reporting sexual assault.
-It never ceases to be a crime.
+This means that there is no deadline for reporting the crime like there is for some other crimes.

 If you do call the police, depending on the circumstances, they may come to where you are.
-Once they arrive they will protect anyone still in danger, look for evidence and preserve evidence.
+Once they arrive, they will protect anyone still in danger, look for evidence and preserve evidence.
 They may take you to the hospital for medical attention.

-If you first report the sexual assault at the hospital the police will generally come to the hospital.
+If you first report the sexual assault at the hospital, the police will generally come to the hospital.
 You can also report the assault at a later time by calling the police.

 Remember you have the right to have your safety considered by everyone involved in the criminal justice system.

-If the case goes to court your testimony can be an important part of the case.
+If the case goes to court, your testimony can be an important part of the case.
 You can be required to testify.
 You may want to look at information about being a witness and support for witnesses.

 Q